PSR J0437−4715

 PSR J0437−4715 is a pulsar.
 Discovered in the Parkes 70 cm survey, it remains the closest and brightest millisecond pulsar (MSP) known.
-The pulsar rotates about its axis 173.7 times per second and therefore completes a rotation every 5.75 milliseconds.
+The pulsar rotates about its axis 173.68 times per second and therefore completes a rotation every 5.7574 milliseconds.
 It emits a searchlight-like radio beam that sweeps past the Earth each time it rotates.
-Currently the most precisely located object outside of the Solar System, PSR J0437-4715 is 156.3 parsecs or 509.8 light-years distant.
+Until the Gaia mission, it was the most precisely located object outside of the Solar System, recorded in 2008 at 156.3±1.3 parsecs or 509.8±4.2 light-years distant.

 This pulsar is distinguished by being the most stable natural clock known and is debatably more stable than man-made atomic clocks.
 Its stability is about one part in 1015.
 Two other pulsars, PSR B1855+09 and PSR B1937+21 are known to be comparable in stability to atomic clocks, or about 3 parts in 1014.

 PSR J0437−4715 is the first MSP to have its X-ray emission detected and studied in detail.
 It is also the first of only two pulsars to have the full three-dimensional orientation of its orbit determined.

 Optical observations indicate that the binary companion of PSR J0437-4715 is most likely a low-mass helium white dwarf.